MEET MARIA Together

 She believes that running for delegate is a great opportunity to serve her community while advocating for things that bring us together and matter to all.
 Maria wants to bring new approaches to her diverse 52nd District.

 Maria first came to the United States as a student.
 While living in Maryland she attended a community college, where she studied English and a variety of business classes.
 Maria returned to Bolivia; and then, seven years later, was offered sponsorship to the United States, and this time found herself in San Diego, California.
 In San Diego she met her husband, a career Navy man while attending church.
 Maria is grateful of being a wife and the mother of three children.
-Her oldest is a Biology teacher who is currently attending medical school, her second born is a Civil Engineer-Army Officer, and her youngest child is a writer and film director.
+Her oldest is a Biology teacher, her son is a Civil Engineer and her youngest daughter is a writer and film director.

 Maria has volunteered at the National Marine Corps Museum (NMCM).
 She has also volunteered to serve on a mobile team to help during the devastating hurricane Harvey storm in Houston Texas.
 Maria also dedicate her time to other efforts she believes are important.